Tag: Beginner BJJ

 What is the difference between Gi and No-Gi Jiu-Jitsu?

 Gi training involves the traditional heavy cotton uniform, which allows for complex grips on the collar and sleeves.
 It is often slower and more technical.
 No-Gi uses rash guards and shorts.
 It relies on overhooks and underhooks because there are no clothes to grab.
 Both styles are essential for a complete self-defense game.
 We recommend trying both to see what fits your personal style and goals.
+For a deeper breakdown of how each format works in a Las Vegas training environment, our guide to No-Gi Jiu Jitsu Las Vegas covers everything from gear to competition.

 How many times a week should a white belt train?